c3g/genpipes_in_a_container/README.md

 You can use this container to develop and test new version of GenPipes.

-Fist, clone genpipes somewhere under your $HOME folder three.
+Fist, clone GenPipes somewhere under your $HOME folder three.
 Then get the container wrapper:

 ```
 git clone https://bitbucket.org/mugqic/genpipes $WORKDIR/genpipes